orbanbotond/ReactBikes/README.md

 The background is architected using the Trailblazer architecture, where the operations encapsulate the business logic and the contracts validate the inputs.

-It uses Rails 5.2
+It uses Rails 5.2 and Granite from Toptal
-Trailblazer 2.1

 The authorization is done via pundit, and the gateway toward the HTTP API is GRAPE with Swagger.

 Everything is covered with Rspecs.

-Operation Introspection:
-Trailblazer::Operation.introspect(Memo::Create::Admin)
-Trailblazer::Operation.introspect(Crud::Reservation::Operations::Create)
-Trailblazer::Operation.introspect(Crud::Reservation::Operations::Update)